TOMI-2025/TOMI-2025.github.io/index.markdown

 ### Fx Transform
     Feature:
-        A Fx Transform node is designed for fx clips like riser, fallers, etc.
+        A Fx Transform node is designed for fx clips like riser and fallers.
+You can also use it for drum fills, which are treated as risers (attach to the end of a section).
     Attributes:
         1. is_faller (bool): True for faller fx and False for riser fx.
 If True, the start of the linked fx clips will be attached to the start of the section; if False, the end of the linked fx clips will be attached to the end time of the section.
     Data Format (for one Fx Transform) (list):